alex-mas/react-components/readme.md

 # axc

-axc is a project i've started to learn typescript and learn react further, api of components is not currently stable, so use at your own risk.
+A library that offers a variety of react components written in typescript.

+The scope of this project is not to provide something like bootstrap, but to create a suite of components that behave as they should, leaving the styling to the specific project in which they are deployed.

 ## Current components
+- The api is not currently stable, so use at your own risk.
 - Provided components have some basic styling for the element, such as dropdown floating elements, etc.
 - The rest of the styles remain undone for the moment, some non-required ugly stylings are provided because its easier to test the components.
-The scope of this project is not to provide something like bootstrap but to create a suite of components that behave as they should, leaving the styling to the specific project in which they are deployed.

 ### Modal
 When open it renders the contents above an overlay, it has harcoded fade transitions between open and closed states